 - 2 tbsp Dark soft brown sugar The darker the more barbecue the taste

 - 100 grams Tomato ketchup The base of many sauces

 - 2 tbsp Cider vinegar I used white

 - 2 tbsp Runny honey Don't use your best

-- 1 tbsp English honey I used dijon
+- 1 tbsp English mustard I used dijon

 - 2 tbsp Soy sauce Kikkoman obviously

 - 1 tsp Hot sauce I used sweet chilli